biips/biips/Journal.md

           |--------------------------------------------------| 100%
           |**************************************************| 4 iterations in 0.12 s
         Error using matbiips
-        change_data: BiiPS C++ exception. change_data: the console with id 0 does not exist
+        change_data: Biips C++ exception. change_data: the console with id 0 does not exist

         Error in test_internals (line 14)
         change_ok = matbiips('change_data', model.id, 'x', [3] , [3] , 0.5, true)